wxcctechsummit/wxcclabguides/LTRCCT-2012/Lab0.md

 <img align="middle" src="Images/Lab0/portal_RS_4.jpg" width="1000" />

+## Lab Validation

-### Dial the Number from your mobile phone and make sure you hear the welcome voice prompt
+ Dial the Number from your mobile phone and make sure you hear the welcome voice prompt

-### Congratulations, you have completed prereq tasks!
+### Congratulations, you have completed prerequisite tasks!